lw157/TBGranuloma/README.md

 The R Seurat object (*.rds) files for both scRNA-seq (Tobin_8686_sndata_vj_snRNAseq.rds) and spatial snRNA-seq (TB_4sample_combine_20230610.rds) can be downloaded from SCP "Download" link.

+The raw data files for spatial snRNA-seq are available at NCBI GEO: GSE296399, and scRNA-seq for GSE296399.